LoveAsAConstruct/Vibes-Button/README.md

 ## Setup Instructions

+### Youtube Tutorial
+You can find a brief video showcasing the extensions installation at: https://youtu.be/1nJ2gvhv4Ag (my apologies for not including my face, as a minor, youtube had a restricted policy that I didn't want to invoke)
 ### Checking Python Installation

 Before beginning the setup, ensure that Python is installed on your system.
 You can check this by running the following command in your terminal: